 For the greatest value, families chow down at the Makahiki Restaurant all-you-can-eat buffet.
 At dinner, a strong mix of traditional Hawaiian cuisine and all-American dishes fill the serpentine buffet.
-A full sushi, soup and salad bar precedes entree selections including prime rib, Hawaiian-style barbeque ribs, pastas, pizzas, vegetable sides and desserts.
+A full sushi, soup, and salad bar precedes entree selections including prime rib, Hawaiian-style barbeque ribs, pastas, pizzas, vegetable sides and desserts.
 Will downed roast meats, oysters and peach cobbler.

-We shared a scrumptious shellfish seafood platter, ceviche and ahi tuna poke appetizers.
+We shared a scrumptious shellfish seafood platter, ceviche, and ahi tuna poke appetizers.
 A glass of sauvignon blanc paired beautifully with my grilled opah (moonfish).
 ‘AMA’AMA chefs showcase locally sourced food products such as the Moloka’i black sea salt and make the udon noodles and multigrain taro bread in Aulani’s on-site bakery.

-We started off our three-day stay in Hawaii Five-0 mode spending a half day surfing at a beginners’ beach, one of several Adventures by Disney off-resort, island excursions including horseback riding, kayaking, rainforest hikes and catamaran sails.
+We started off our three-day stay in “Hawaii Five-0” mode spending a half day surfing at a beginners’ beach.
+Surfing is one of several Adventures by Disney off-resort, island excursions including horseback riding, kayaking, rainforest hikes and catamaran sails.

-Evening ohana activities include outdoor Disney movies, a hula show and live ukulele music.
+Evening ohana activities include outdoor Disney movies, a hula show, and live ukulele music.
 We liked the more low-key nighttime storytelling seated around a blazing beachside fire pit listening to a local storyteller share legends of Hawaiian fire goddess Pele.

 Guided by interactive game consoles, kids wander the resort populated with 200 Menehune wood and stone figures solving mysteries born of Menehune-mayhem.
-Along the way they learn about Hawaiian history, topography and culture.
+Along the way, they learn about Hawaiian history, topography, and culture.

 Parents like the balance Aulani offers between family time and adult alone time.
-Aunty’s Beach House keeps young kids busy from 10am to 9pm doing Hawaiian-related crafts, karaoke and games in the vintage-style beach house.
+Aunty’s Beach House keeps young kids busy from 10 am to 9 pm doing Hawaiian-related crafts, karaoke, and games in the vintage-style beach house.

 Teens gather in the sunny lounge at teen spa Painted Sky, at the D.I.Y. perfume and face mask mixology bar and on the private patio eating frozen yogurt concoctions made at the yogurt and elixir bar.
-In the salon, they have mani-pedis, facials and massages.
+In the salon, they have mani-pedis, facials, and massages.
 Will hung out a few hours playing computer games and taking a ukulele lesson while I got a massage at the Laniwai Spa.

-Laniwai means “fresh water heaven,” and the spa lives up to its name.
+Laniwai – A Disney Spa means “freshwater heaven,” and the spa lives up to its name.
 Before pampering begins in treatment rooms identified by types of Hawaiian rainbows, guests relax in O’ahu’s only outdoor, hydrotherapy garden.
 I loved soaking in the scented pools and standing beneath the multi-fountain rain showers of misting, pelting, spraying and cascading warm water.